 Often air ventilation is the best way to freshen wool blankets.
 Take the wool blanket outside and give it a good shake before hanging the blanket in an area where there is good airflow.
 This will loosen any dust or dirt from the blanket.

-Like most blankets, wool blankets also need a refresh from time-to-time and can easily be achieved with a soft-bristle garment brush.
+Like most blankets, wool blankets also need a refresh from time to time which can easily be achieved with a soft-bristle garment brush.
 Lay the blanket flat on the floor and brush along the grain of the blanket’s surface.
-This will ensure the wool fibres are all lying in the same direction, removes any surface soil or stain and smooths the fibres of the blanket.
+This will ensure the wool fibres are all lying in the same direction, removes any surface soil or stain and smooths the blanket's fibres.

 3. Clean liquid stains

-Wool is naturally stain and water repellent, but after a few minutes, liquid will begin to soak into the fabric.
+Wool is naturally stain and water-repellent, but after a few minutes, the liquid will begin to soak into the fabric.
 To remove this liquid stain, use warm water and mild detergent to spot clean as soon as possible.
 Don’t scrub the fabric.
-Instead, soak the stained area with warm water and detergent and blot with a soft cloth.
+Instead, soak the stained area with warm water, and detergent and blot with a soft cloth.